damianhakert/damianhakert.github.io/source/handbook/sales-process/index.md

 Any deal coming from Gitorious has “(from Gitorious)” added.
 Example MicahTek, Inc.-Gitorious-Standard-1

-## Submitting Quotes via Salesforce
- Creating a Quote

-Within the opportunity
+<h2 id="submitting-quotes">Submitting Quotes in Salesforce.com</h2>
+To create a quote, you must be in the opportunity object
 1. Click New Quote
 1. Name the Quote Suggested format “ Gitlab/Company name/Type of Subscription.
 Customers will see the name of the quote.
 1. Enter expiration date if required - It can be left blank.
 1. In "Prepared for” search for the contact name and ensure email address is correct.
-1. Check correct mailing address this will be pulled from account details.
-If there is no address in the account this will be blank
+1. Check correct mailing address this will be pulled from account page.
+If there is no address, add on to the account page
 1. Save  Quote
 1. Now in the quote "Create PDF” and choose the type of subscription template; Basic,Standard or Plus.
 1. Either "save quote" this allows you to send pdf from your mail client or "save and email quote" this will send from with sfdc mail client.

- Creating new quote template

-## Processing Orders
+<h2 id="processing-orders">Processing Orders in Recurly</h2>

-### Web Direct orders via Recurly
+### Credit Card orders via Recurly
 1. Order comes in via email from recurly and will always have an invoice # on it.
 1. Customer subscribes via Recurly (this happens automatically via the online credit card order form)
 1. Sales Admin to check to see if Salesforce.com record already exists (or not) by searching for the company as shown on the Recurly invoice within the search field of Salesforce.com.
 If an account already exists, then add an opportunity to the account.
 If one does not exist, create a new account, contact and opportunity for the name on the invoice.